thanthtooaung-coding/content-management-system-documentation/README.md

 This repository houses all relevant design and planning documents for the CMS.

-* **User Stories (`User_Story_CMS.md`):** A comprehensive list of user stories categorized using the MoSCoW prioritization method (Must-have, Should-have, Could-have, Won't-have).
+* **User Stories (`User_Story_*.md`):** A comprehensive list of user stories categorized using the MoSCoW prioritization method (Must-have, Should-have, Could-have, Won't-have).
 This document drives the development priorities.
-* **Use Case Diagrams:** Visual representations of the interactions between users and the system. *(You can add your use case images to the repo and link them here)*.
+* **Use Case Diagrams:** Visual representations of the interactions between users and the system.
-* **ER Diagram:** The entity-relationship diagram detailing the database schema, including tables, columns, and relationships. *(You can add your ERD image to the repo and link it here)*.
+* **ER Diagram:** The entity-relationship diagram detailing the database schema, including tables, columns, and relationships.

 ---